ctorgalson/ansible-role-linuxbrew/README.md

 Manually installs linuxbrew, brew packages, and taps on Ubuntu/Debian to avoid piping a shell script to `sh` :)

+The role assumes that it could be run in a playbook that uses `become: true`, so it requires the name of a non-root user to run `brew` commands safely.
+For other tasks--such as installing dependencies using `apt`--it uses become to escalate privileges.
+The result is, it should work regardless of the value of `ansible_user`, _as long as the `{{ lb__owner }}` user exists_.

 Credit to [markosamuli](https://github.com/markosamuli) for [a good Linuxbrew role](https://github.com/markosamuli/ansible-linuxbrew) that didn't quite match up with my needs.
 I've used that role as the basis for this one (and probably